jerostax/Node-React_Emaily_App/README.md

 ### 2.5 - Install Heroku CLI in the project after commited it

-- Follow the steps in the link bellow :
+- Follow the steps in the link below :

 https://devcenter.heroku.com/articles/heroku-cli